-In case you die while still working and after electing to participate in the PRB, then your designated beneficiary or your estate will elect the PRB option with respect to the PRB benefits you have earned at the time of your death.
+In case you die while still working and after electing to participate in the RPRB and you elected Option (2), your designated beneficiary will receive your accumulated RPRB lump sum and the applicable monthly benefit under the option you elected when you participated in the RPRB.
+Under Option (1) of the RPRB in case you die while still working then your designated beneficiary or your estate will elect the RPRB option with respect to the RPRB benefits you have earned at the time of your death.